Mechanical Advantage Simulator Back

 Mechanical Advantage Simulator

-Calculate and animate MA for levers, pulleys, inclined planes, and screw jacks.
-Adjust friction coefficient and input force to see real-time force vectors and efficiency curves.
+Calculate and animate mechanical advantage for levers, pulleys, inclined planes, and screw jacks.
+Adjust friction and input force to see real force amplification and efficiency.

 Select Machine Type